HMS Mystic (1915): Construction and career

 The destroyer remained with the Eleventh Destroyer Flotilla into 1917.
 Although still attached to the Grand Fleet and based at Scapa Flow, the destroyers were often unavailable to the fleet due to work in anti-submarine patrols.
 For example, between 14 and 24 June, the flotilla was deployed as part of a substantial operation that undertook a wide-reaching search for German submarines around the coast of Scotland.
 Despite the force employing approximately 56% of the destroyers available to the Grand Fleet, Mystic was not alone in not seeing a single enemy vessel throughout the operation, and no German submarines were sunk.
 Increasingly, patrols did not provide the security needed to shipping and the Admiralty redeployed the destroyers to act as escorts for convoys, which proved more effective.
 Mystic was redeployed to the Northern Division of the Coast of Ireland Station at Buncrana in early 1918.
 The vessel formed part of a group of destroyers that escorted convoys at the final part of their journey across the Atlantic Ocean from the American industrial complex at Hampton Roads and Sydney, Nova Scotia, or after they departed ports on the Clyde and Mersey to cross to North America.

-After the Armistice of 11 November and the end of the First World War, the Royal Navy returned to a peacetime level of operational capacity and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November and the end of the First World War, the Royal Navy returned to a peacetime level of operational capacity and both the number of ships and personnel needed to be reduced to save money.
 Mystic was initially placed in reserve at Devonport but on 15 October 1919, the destroyer was passed to care and maintenance.
 This situation did not last long.
 The harsh conditions of wartime operations, particularly the combination of high speed and the poor weather that is typical of the North Sea, exacerbated by the fact that the hull was not galvanised, meant that the ship was worn out.
 Mystic was decommissioned and then, on 8 November 1921, sold to Slough T. C. to be broken up in Germany.